 The once-proud reserve currency of the world, the British pound sterling is now worth less than 1/154th or a mere 0.65% of its original 12 troy oz silver value.
 In other words, the most successful long-standing currency in existence has lost nearly 99.5% of its silver value since its official Bank of England inception some 324 years ago.

 The US dollar has also been debasing steadily and similarly to the British pound in purchasing power, most notably since the founding of the private Federal Reserve central bank in 1913.
 See below.

-Contrary to the ordinary running lie that gold standards provoke the banking crisis, the truth is that ever since 1971, the world has seen more and more bank crisis than ever before.
+Contrary to the running lie that gold standards provoke many banking crises.
+The truth is that ever since 1971, the world has seen more and deeper bank crises than ever before.
 Recent financial lockdown laws implemented are likely preparing for further future instability.

 Governmental run, fiat currency systems today get based on ever-expanding debt and infinite supply design, yet they ironically reside and operate in a world of finite resources.

 Nations and central banks who issue fiat currencies have often historically run into issues ranging between runaway inflationary spells and deflationary debt collapses (e.g., global central bank QE programs were used to defeat this).

 In the vast majority of cases, government-sanctioned central bank policies ultimately favor inflationary price outcomes which mostly benefit and grow the size, power, and wealth of those entities which tend to feed closest to the fiat currency creation spigots.
 Typically governments, central banks, large commercial banks, lobbying corporations, financiers, etc. The entities who have first access to fiat currency and credit tend to grow most.

 Fiat currency creation springing forth from the Nixon Shock 1971 and the repeal of the Glass Steagall have both heavily contributed to the outsized financialization and growing disparities of wealth within the US economy today.